 If you are in NSW, you can access the

 between 8:30am – 4:30pm Mon-Fri

-If you are in Victoria, you can access the
+If you are in VIC, you can access the

 Bushfire Case Support Program

 9am – 5pm Sat & Sun

 If you need urgent support, please speak to your GP, your local health professional, or call lifeline 24/7 on 13 11 14.

 For Mental Health Crisis, please call 1300 881 104.

 Other services you can contact for counselling support included: